-The good news however is that the first ever book dedicated to reintroducing FODMAPs is now available to purchase on Amazon.
+The first ever book dedicated to reintroducing FODMAPs is now available to purchase on Amazon.
 The book is entitled ‘Re-challenging and Reintroducing FODMAPs – A self-help guide to the entire reintroduction phase of the low FODMAP diet‘.
 For more details visit the website www.reintroducingfodmaps.com

 Having now completed the low FODMAP diet for the full 8 weeks (time does really fly!) the next phase was to reintroduce the foods high in FODMAPs back into our diet.
-Following the low FODMAP diet had become part of our daily eating routine, and after 4 weeks it quickly became fairly easy to follow with not much thought needed regarding appropriate choices required.
-However, the diet is not designed to be forever, rather it is designed to reduce the overall load of FODMAPS in the diet to reduce severity of symptoms – and then to re-introduce to your personal tolerance levels.
+Following the low FODMAP diet had become part of our daily eating routine, and after 4 weeks it quickly became fairly easy to follow with not much thought needed for making appropriate food choices.
+However, the diet is not designed to be forever!
+Rather it is designed to reduce the overall load of FODMAPS in the diet to reduce severity of symptoms.
+Once this is achieved the aim is to then reintroduce FODMAPs to your personal tolerance levels.
 This became tricky for us, given that we do not have a clinical diagnoses of IBS and were not looking for a significant reduction of symptoms.
-We did however find a change in symptoms from following a low FODMAP diet and as such were very interested to identify the exact problem FODMAP foods which increased symptoms when we reintroduced them.
+We did however find a change in gastrointestinal symptoms from following a low FODMAP diet and as such were very interested to identify the exact problem FODMAP foods which increased symptoms when we reintroduced them.

 Some tips about how FODMAP reintroduction’s can practically be done

 (2018 update: For up to date tips and advice on FODMAP Challenges please read this new article: Top Tips to get you started when Re-Challenging FODMAPs)